cr0hn/ja-shortener/README.md

 5. **Performance**:

 - Redis caching is recommended for high-traffic deployments
-- Adjust `GUNICORN_WORKERS` based on your server's CPU cores (recommended: CPU cores \* 4 -due it use asyncrhonous working threads-) for optimal performance
+- Adjust `GUNICORN_WORKERS` based on your server's CPU cores (recommended: CPU cores × 4 - due to asynchronous working threads) for optimal performance
 - Monitor memory usage and adjust accordingly

 6. **Monitoring**: